 CONFESSIONS OF A TRAVEL ADDICT: I’VE FALLEN FOR CLASSIC SCAMS

-Other situations where I’ve made dumb mistakes while traveling involves scams you encounter while traveling.
+Other situations where I’ve made dumb mistakes while on the road involve scams you encounter while traveling.
 A foreigner can be an easy target for unscrupulous locals.
 Here is a collection of travel scams I fell victim to mainly for not paying attention.

 GETTING SURPRISED BY A BILL